damongolding/immich-kiosk/README.md

 ### Using Immich Kiosk as an image source for Wallpanel in Home Assistant:

 > [!TIP]
-> The new version of wallpanel sdoesn't seem to grab new images if the url is not dynamic.
+> The new version of wallpanel doesn't seem to grab new images if the url is not dynamic.
-> Adding the a wallpanel varqaible to the Kiosk url fixes this.
+> Adding a wallpanel varqaible to the Kiosk url fixes this.
 > An example is adding `t=${timestamp}` the url.
 > Kiosk does not need or use this data but fixes the issue in newer Wallpanel versions.

 ```yaml
   wallpanel: